 Howard: Trust me, I have seen my share of annoying tourists, which is why I try my best not to be one of them.
 Probably the most annoying thing for me as a travel writer and photographer is when tourists are inconsiderate of others while taking photos at touristy sites.
 They either dominate the site by taking multiple photos or different poses, or they won't move away from the frame for photographers who don't want humans in their shots, or they walk right in front of you while you are clearly taking a picture.
 The best way to minimize these situations is to arrive early or stay late at popular photo locations.

 TA: Which underrated destination deserves to be more famous?

 Howard: As a backroad rider, I have discovered dozens of underrated destinations across the United States.
 The state of Kansas is one such destination.
-When people think of Kansas, they envision wheat fields and cornfields, and endless stretches of prairie grass.
+When people think of Kansas, they envision wheat and corn fields, and endless stretches of prairie grass.
 Although Kansas does have vast rural regions, it also has some great cities like Wichita and Topeka with museums and botanical gardens and opera and world-class cuisine.
 But what I love most about Kansas is its storied history with countless key sites connected to Native Americans, pioneers, the Old West, the Underground Railroad, the Civil War, John Brown, the modern Civil Rights movement, and so much more.
-Kansas deserves a place on every roadtripper's bucket list, and those "amber waves of grain," make for lovely photo settings during the golden hour, I might add.
+Kansas deserves a place on every road-tripper's bucket list, and those "amber waves of grain," make for lovely photo settings during the golden hour, I might add.